 From the North East to the south and to a restaurant I first ate at on my trip to Delhi in December 2018.
 Bagundi, located in M block on the Connaught Place outer circle, features the food of Andhra Pradesh.
 The state in fact split into two in 2014, or rather a new state, Telangana was carved out of the north-western parts of the old Andhra Pradesh.
-As far as I can make out, Bagundi’s conception of Andhra food is not affecting by these border re-drawings: their menu features most of the dishes I would have expected to see on an Andhra menu prior to 2014.
+As far as I can make out, Bagundi’s conception of Andhra food is not affected by these border re-drawings: their menu features most of the dishes I would have expected to see on an Andhra menu prior to 2014.

 As you would remember if you had only memorized the details of my solo meal there in 2018, I really liked the food at Bagundi.
 I ate a thali then and was hoping to go back on this trip for dinner with a larger crew and take fuller measure of their a la carte menu.
 In practice, things didn’t quite work out that way.
 Instead it was just the four of us at lunch, prior to a visit to the National Gallery of Modern Art (another Delhi institution that is apparently destined for demolition and re-location in the near future (along with much of the iconic area between India Gate and the president’s palace).
 Accordingly, the missus and I both got a thali each and for the boys—who, increasingly adventurous though they are, are not ready for Andhra food, which can be very hot indeed—we got a half order of tandoori chicken, naan and a Malabar paratha.